inoueke-n/PADLA/release/README.md

 * It is a sample software to try PADLA.
 * It contains jar files for running PADLA.
 * OS : Windows 10
+* If you have not set JAVA_HOME yet, please set.

 ## apache-jmeter-5.0
 * It is a load-test tool to try PADLA